mui/material-ui/docs/data/joy/getting-started/usage/usage.md

 export default App;
 ```

-Make sure that your development server is running, save your file and that's it!
+Make sure that your development server is running, save your file, and that's it!
 It's that fast.
 You're now ready to go on exploring Joy and build amazing UIs.

 ## Next steps